herrkaefer/AccelerateWatch/README.md

 DSBuffer represents a fixed length signal buffer (Float type) which is suitable for storing and processing a windowed time series.

+#### Normal operations

-Create a DSBuffer object.
-If you do not need to perform FFT on the buffer, set fftIsSupperted to false would accelerate more.
+Create a DSBuffer object

+*Tips*: If you do not need to perform FFT on the buffer, set fftIsSupperted to false would accelerate more.
+If you need to perform FFT, set buffer size to power of 2 would accelerate more.

 ```Swift
 DSBuffer(size: Int, fftIsSupported: Bool): DSBuffer